ragtagrecords/audiofiler-rc505/README.md

 - Here you are given options to customize your save.

-- Sumbit and you're done.
+- Submit and you're done.

 The demo is then copied onto track 1 of the same memory slot and the other 4 tracks are cleared for you to continue recording.